 Drought stress causes succulent leaves to shrivel, wrinkle, wilt and droop (depending on the succulent species)but the leaves can also become noticeably thinner or even curl inwards which is common in aloe plants (read my article for more on aloe plants with leaves curling inwards).

 This is because succulents draw up water from the soil and then store moisture in their thick fleshy leaves, roots and tubers.

 When optimally hydrated the succulent leaves feel firm and plump.
 In times of drought the succulent then utilizes the moisture that is stored in its leaves as a strategy to survive drought in climates with infrequent rainfall.

 When the succulent draws upon the moisture reserves in the leaves they, inevitably become thinner and the surface can wrinkle, the leaves can also droop as the conserved moisture also serves a structural support to the succulent.

 Whilst succulents do not need to be watered as often as most plants, they do require a generous soak each time your water.

 If you water the succulent too lightly then only the top inch of the soil becomes moist and the water does not reach the roots where it is required which can be the cause of drought stress resulting in a shriveled succulent.

 Succulents should be watered around every 2 weeks when their potting soil has dried out around the roots to avoid root rot, yet to also ensure the succulent has enough water for the leaves to remain plump and firm rather then shriveled.

-Fortunately it is often easy to revive dying succulent with wrinkled leaves due to under watering as they are able to cope with drought stress better then over watering…
+Fortunately, from my experience, it is often easy to revive dying succulent with wrinkled leaves due to under watering as they are able to cope with drought stress better then over watering…

 How to Revive Succulents with Wrinkled, Shriveling Leaves